melihsahtiyan/melihsahtiyan/README.md

 ## About Me

-I'm passionate about software development with a strong foundation in Backend Development, Mobile Development, and Frontend Development.
+I'm passionate about software development with a strong foundation in Backend Development.
 My experience encompasses a wide range of programming languages and technologies, including:

 ### Languages